Robert Sugden: 2014–2019

 Robert becomes overprotective of Victoria and disapproves of her fiancé Adam Barton (Adam Thomas).
 Chrissie breaks up with Robert after learning about his role in the robbery.
 Chrissie locks him in a shed and pours what Robert thinks is petrol over it.
 She uses her cigarette lighter to scare Robert and then throws it into the liquid, with Lachlan looking on.
 Robert thinks he will die the same way as his mother but is relieved when nothing happens.
 Robert asks Aaron to run away with him to Manchester, but Aaron refuses.
 Lachlan convinces Robert to let Chrissie believe that Lachlan will kill himself, making her think it's because he believes it's his fault they're breaking up.
 Chrissie then takes Robert back.
 Robert becomes furious when Victoria elopes with Adam, he worries that Victoria would miss her court case after running over Ashley Thomas (John Middleton) in her car.
 When Robert gets Harriet Finch (Katherine Dow Blyton) to follow Cain, believing he knows where they are, she takes a photo of Cain and Chrissie kissing.
 Robert later blackmails Cain to find out where Victoria and Adam are.
 He finds out they're getting married and attempts to stop the wedding.
 When he gets to where Cain said they'd be, Cain punches him in the face and puts him in the boot of his car.
 Robert's later beaten by Cain until Aaron saves him.
 Aaron later tells Cain about the affair – Cain, in turn, blackmails Robert with the information.

 Paddy Kirk (Dominic Brunt), after finding Robert and Aaron in the portacabin together after they had sex, sends Chrissie a note saying to "Rein your cheating husband in."
 Later Robert gets drunk and turns on a grain machine and buries Paddy in grain.
 He goes back and turns it off when he realises that Paddy might die.
 He hears Andy when attempting to save Paddy and flees, leaving Andy to deal with the situation.
 As Paddy lies in the hospital, Robert then threatens to harm his son Leo if Paddy says anything.
 Later, Paddy tells Aaron that Robert tried to kill him which leads to Aaron booking a cabin for him and Robert to try and trick him into confessing about Paddy and Katie on tape.
-However his plan doesn't work and Robert is soon holding a bound and gagged Aaron at gunpoint after knocking him unconscious with a glass vase.
+His plan doesn't work and Robert is soon holding a bound and gagged Aaron at gunpoint after knocking him unconscious with a glass vase.
 Robert struggles to kill Aaron, and as he's about to pull the trigger, Paddy bursts into the cabin and Robert shoots him in the arm.
 Robert sews up Paddy's arm after being convinced to do so by both Aaron and Paddy.
 He releases both of them.